k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/08_vector_db_integration.md

 * **Initialize** — prepare the table.
-For thisת you can use the *VectorInitializer* flow (`PgVectorInitializer` or `SqliteVectorInitializer`)
+For this, you can use the *VectorInitializer* flow (`PgVectorInitializer` or `SqliteVectorInitializer`).

-* **Grounding** — the initial sources processing.
-It is recommended to transform the resources, like documents and web-pages,  into a markdown format.
+* **Grounding** — processing of the initial sources.
+It is recommended to transform resources, such as documents and web pages, into markdown format.
-  During the agentic flow, those documents are provided to the AI to be part of its context.
-The markdown format is a very useful when working with AI models, enabling adding simple tags, hinting about titles, sections, list and so on.
+  During the agentic flow, these documents are provided to the AI to be part of its context.
+The markdown format is very useful when working with AI models, enabling adding simple tags, hinting about titles, sections, list and so on.

   > A very useful utility is ["markitdown"](https://github.com/microsoft/markitdown) - a Python library, which transforms many formats to markdown.
-Examples of file types formats it converts: PDF, PowerPoint, Word, Excel, Images (png, jpg), HTML, Text-based formats (CSV, JSON, XML)
+Examples of file types formats it converts: PDF, PowerPoint, Word, Excel, Images (png, jpg), HTML, Text-based formats (CSV, JSON, XML).

 * **Chunking** — slicing and splitting the processed document into smaller, semantically meaningful pieces , for better search.